bensu/zig-csv/README.md

         // Returns the next row T or null if the iterator is done fn next() NextUserError!?T {}

-        // Like new() but writes the struct into the provider pointer fn nextInto(struct_pointer: *T) NextUserError!?*T {}
+        // Like next() but writes the struct into the provider pointer fn nextInto(struct_pointer: *T) NextUserError!?*T {}
     }
 }